 The Reflective Journal serves as a means for students to reflect on their practical experience and utilise their critical and analytical thinking skills.
 Instead of describing their internship duties or analysing the company, students should focus on one or two critical incidents / events that help them learn the most out of their internship.
 They may analyse the incidents from the perspectives of different stakeholders involved; reflect on their own behaviour and what things they could do to make a difference.
 A good reflective journal demonstrates self-awareness and new insights.
-Please refer to the "Important Dates" on page 9-10 for due dates.
+Please refer to the "Important Dates" on page 10-11 for due dates.

-- Submit a Minimum 1,500-word Reflective Journal - Use 1.5-line spacing, 12-point font, 11⁄2 inch margins - Use APA style referencing (if applicable) - Submit Reflective Journal via Turnitin in the Moodle platform.
+- Submit a Minimum 1,500-word Reflective Journal - Use 1.5-line spacing, 12-point font, 1/2 inch margins - Use APA style referencing (if applicable) - Submit Reflective Journal via Turnitin in the Moodle platform - Or - Submit a video with maximum 3 minutes to reflecting on the student's learning journey - At least one non-graded deliverable (Organisation Analysis or Reflective Journal) should be presented in the multi-media format.

-- Ability to highlight the key events during the internship period in an analytical manner - Ability to critically reflect on the internship experience and demonstrate a higher order thinking process - Ability to generalise learning and new insights in a wider context - 5.
-Overall Performance at Community Partner Organisation (50%)
+- Ability to highlight the key events during the internship period in an analytical manner - Ability to critically reflect on the internship experience and demonstrate a higher order thinking process - Ability to generalise learning and new insights in a wider context - Ability to engage audience through the skillful use of variation in voice and attractive visual aids (for video only) - Ability to present the video creatively and to use video-editing tools (for video only)

+5. Overall Performance at Community Partner Organisation (50%)